 From the large format perspective, the full-frame Sony sensor delivers adequate resolution (42 MP) in a very portable package, allowing us to make 16x24 inch prints at 300 dpi with a few pixels to spare.
 The tonality and dynamic range is superb, often as good as we can obtain when using large format sheet film.

-At ISO 50 there is no apparent grain or sensor noise whatsoever, even at 100% magnification: an 18x27 inch print at 300 dpi.
+At ISO 50 there is no apparent grain or sensor noise whatsoever, even at 100% magnification.

 To get resolution like this across the entire image, we need to shoot lenses at their best aperture and keep the camera very steady.
 The larger the print, the more important this becomes.

-This photo was underexposed dramatically.
+This photo was underexposed dramatically at ISO 100.
 The shadows appear hopelessly dark.
 Using Adobe Camera Raw we have lightened the dark values.
 The A7RII sensor can accommodate a substantial range of brightness from outdoors to indoors.

 Here are 100% crops from the photos above.
 On a typical monitor at around 110 dpi, the full image would be roughly 50x75 inches (120x180 cm).
 Even at 100% magnification, the difference between these two versions is so small that a slight change in sharpening and noise reduction can hide any distinction whatsoever.